 - Weight-gain and increasing accumulation of unhealthy fat

-- Insulin resistance that leads to diabetes
+- Insulin resistance that leads to diabetes and the testosterone connection

 - And more...much more